E-learning days at ETHS

 How does my student get Chromebook support?

 With the launch of the 1:1 Digital Learning Initiative at ETHS, every current student receives a district-issued Chromebook.
-For online support with Chromebooks, visit the ChromeHome site at https://sites.google.com/a/eths202.org/site/.
+For online support with Chromebooks, visit the student homepage at https://sites.google.com/eths202.org/chome/home.

-What if my student doesn't have access to Chromebook?
+What if my student doesn't have access to a Chromebook?

 If students do not have access to a Chromebook or other internet-connected device on an e-learning day, they should submit an excused absence as outlined in school guidelines (https://www.eths.k12.il.us/Page/2533) and will have two school days to make up any missed work per The Pilot student handbook.